johnsontr/gpd/README.md

 ## 2.1 Univariate functions

+Gaussian process regression models applied to functions with a single input are equivalent when specified with either the isotropic squared exponential covariance function (_{@covSEiso}_ in _gpml_) the automatic relevance determination squared exponential covariance function (_{@covSEard}_ in _gpml_).

 ### 2.1.2 Linear, quadratic, and cubic expansions

-Gaussian process regression models applied to functions with a single input are equivalent when specified with either covSEiso or covSEard.

 | Linear | Quadratic | Cubic |
 :---:|:---:|:---: